1 user browsing this thread: (0 members, and 1 guest).

 So, how you you tell whether a pheromone review site is legitimate or not?
 As it is in just about any situation, its buyer beware!
 But, the good news is that there are several warning flags to look out for that could indicate that any reviews or information provided may be from a less than reliable source:

 1. The reviews and information provided for the products are written solely by the website owner.

 2. Visitors are provided the ability to write reviews, but those reviews are not posted immediately, which very likely means that the website owner has the ability to screen reviews and only post those that are likely to affect a positive buying decision, or to edit them before posting.

 3. There are reviews or testimonials written from a number of people, but on closer scrutiny it becomes clear that the writing style is very similar in each of the reviews.

 4. Reviews on the website are limited to just a couple of companies and/or products.
 A TRUE review site should contain information on a number of companies and include both positive and negative reviews.

-5. Pheromones that have the highest reatings are on those that are questionable or have established bad reputations.
+5. Pheromones that have the highest ratings are on those that are questionable or have established bad reputations.

-6. The wesbite is listed in Search Engine sponsored listings, meaning that it is a paid for advertisement.
+6. The website is listed in Search Engine sponsored listings, meaning that it is a paid for advertisement.